CreateThrive/react-firebase-admin/README.md

 <li>On extension configuration set sizes of resized images to 200x200 and the deletion of original file to true</li>
 <li>Click on install extension</li>
 </ol>

+In case you do not want to upload a resized version and upload the original file, you should avoid step **5**.

 ### Storage Rules